-Santa Maria provides multiple early childhood services to help children and guardians overcome the barriers that limit their ability to change their circumstances and to find the means toward improved education.
+Santa Maria provides multiple early childhood services to help children and caregivers overcome the barriers that limit their ability to change their circumstances and to find the means toward improved education.
 Santa Maria was chosen as the lead agency by the Place Matters initiative in the area of Early Childhood/Youth Development programming in Price Hill.

 Santa Maria has adopted the Every Child Succeeds® program, which offers first-time mothers and their families support to ensure an optimal start for their children.
 Every Child Succeeds is a collaborative, evidence-based home-visitation program that includes 9 provider agencies whose social workers, child development specialists and nurses provide services for first-time, at-risk mothers on a regular basis from the time of pregnancy until the child’s third birthday and is designed to optimize child development and promote a variety of positive outcomes.
 Call 513-687-2852 to sign up.